‘Client’ – person or organisation paying for the booking and putting on the event.

 1.12 The Agent will not be held responsible for any breach of contract by either the Performer or Client.

 2.1 Invoices for work done must be presented by the Performer to the Agent after the event.

 2.2 Payment of invoices by the Agent shall be made in one lump sum in GBP Pounds Sterling no more than 30 days after date of invoice unless otherwise agreed in writing in advance.
 The amount shall be the pre-agreed price minus agreed Agency admin fees, plus any relevant travel expenses at agreed cost price.

 2.3 Payment shall be made into the Performer’s PayPal account or bank account as indicated on their invoice.

-2.4 The Performer shall be reimbursed for travel arrangements as previously agreed with the Agent.
+2.4 The Performer may be reimbursed for travel arrangements if previously agreed with the Agent.

 i.
 If said arrangements change due to personal choice of the Performer (eg, ‘prefer to call a cab than take a train’) then the Performer shall personally pay for said travel over the pre-agreed amount.

 ii.
 If said arrangements change due to unforeseeable circumstances, the Agent shall pay 50% of the extra travel expenses over the pre-agreed amount.

 3.1 The Performer agrees to abide by Data Protection Laws with regard to